Jeevesh28/Intelligent-Bistro/README.md

 **No real database.** A `Map<sessionId, Cart>` in process is sufficient to demo the AI/cart loop.
 Cart clears on backend restart (favorites + orders persist on-device).
 Stub-ready for SQLite — `applyCartAction` is the only surface that needs to change.

-**No real Stripe.** Mock checkout demonstrates the *flow* (three methods, tip presets, validation, processing state).
-Real Stripe would need API keys, webhooks, PCI considerations, and a native dev build for PaymentSheet.

 **No streaming chat.** Documented in [Key decisions](#key-engineering-decisions) above — latency profile for tool-heavy responses doesn't help streaming.
 Code path exists, gated.

 **No voice ordering.** Would require either a Dev Build (`expo-speech-recognition`, ~15 min one-time setup) or backend Whisper.
 Out of scope for the Expo-Go-only constraint.

-**No multimodal photo input.** "Snap a photo → AI finds the closest dish" would be a strong moment via Claude vision; skipped for time.
-Half-day add.

-**Order tracking with real backend updates.** Currently `setTimeout`-driven on device.
-Real-time would need a status endpoint or WebSocket + push notifications. `OrderProgress` accepts a `currentStage` prop, doesn't care where it comes from — stub-ready.

 **User-written reviews.** Reviews are seeded in `reviews.json` as a trust-signal UX flourish.
 Would need a `POST /reviews/:itemId` + auth.

-**Dark mode.** NativeWind v4 supports it via `dark:` variant; palette would need a dark twin. ~2 hours of work and a meaningful lift.

 **Group / split-bill ordering.** Adds session-attribution complexity to every cart operation.
 The single-guest model is the right place to demonstrate the AI loop.

-**Formal accessibility pass.** Basic `accessibilityRole` + labels are in place; a full VoiceOver flow, focus order, and contrast audit wasn't done.

-**AI eval / regression tests.** Would need fixture prompts + `expectedTools` recordings, run against real Claude (slow, costs money).
-The 45 deterministic unit tests cover the *non-AI* core; AI behavior is verified via the smoke-prompts checklist above.

 ---